 You can also show the product being used in the hero image.

-They’re showing how it’s so easy to swipe your card using that little device.
+An example from square.com is that they’re showing how it’s so easy to swipe your card using that little device.

 This is a great example if you have a physical product.

 Here’s another one from a subscription box company snack nation.

 They’re showing you all of the boxes and unpacked all the goodies that you get when you sign up with Snacknation.

 If you have a physical product, get some professional photography done.

 Showcase as the hero image like you can see on the image above.

 - The CTA button informs the visitors what will happen or what they’ll get if they click on the button.